christianvedels/Introductory_statistics/XX_Template/Styleguide.md

 - [ ] Agenda slide (`# Today's lecture`, `class: middle`) is the **first slide after** the title slide
 - [ ] Agenda uses `.pull-left-wide[]` for bullets and `.pull-right-narrow[]` for `Figures/Trees1.jpg`
 - [ ] Agenda has a one-line framing sentence in bold, followed by section bullets
-- [ ] Total slide count is between 25 and 35 (for a 90-minute lecture)
+- [ ] Total slide count does not exceed 35 (for a 90-minute lecture)
 - [ ] Section divider slides (`class: inverse, middle, center`) are present for major transitions, or have been intentionally removed to meet the slide-count target
 - [ ] Deck ends with `# Before next time` slide using `.pull-left[]` + `.pull-right[]` (Trees image)
 - [ ] No placeholder text remains anywhere (e.g. `[Topic]`, `Chapter X`)